district13labs/mc-aws-single-instance/README.md

 # mc-aws

-Consists of mc server components, a cli tool `mc-server.sh` a user-data for the spot instance and a launch config template.
+Consists of mc server components, a cli tool `mc-s` a user-data for the spot instance and a launch config template.

 ### How it works:
 Request a spot instance based off the provided launch configuration and an arbitrary instance type.